- Get Involved

 Teach For America is committed to a policy of equal treatment and opportunity in our interactions with our applicants, corps members, and staff members without regard to race, color, ethnicity, religion, gender, gender identity or expression, sexual orientation, national origin, disability, age, marital status, military status, pregnancy, or parenthood.
 If you have issues or concerns related to this policy, please contact us.

 Candidates may only apply to Teach For America once during an admissions year but are welcome to reapply during subsequent admissions years.
 For example, candidates who apply for the 2017 corps will not be eligible to reapply at a later deadline during the 2016-17 school year.
 However, they may reapply during the 2018 admissions season, beginning August 2017.
+Teach For America reserves the right to use any and all information submitted in previous applications when making admissions decisions.

 It is the responsibility of applicants to report any material change in the information provided in their applications as soon as a material change occurs, even if such material change occurs after admission into the corps.
 Candidates are required to notify Teach For America within 14 days of the change occurring, including but not limited to criminal records/proceedings, employment status, or academic standing.
 Teach For America reserves the right to rescind admissions decisions or dismiss corps members based off such material changes.
 Failure to inform Teach For America of such material change is grounds for non-admission, rescission of the admission offer, or dismissal from the corps.